|

 This is very different from a rules-based approach, where everyone is expected to apply the same fixed steps regardless of context.
 What This Means for Smaller InsurersIf you're running a lean operation, you don't need to over-engineer complex models just because large insurers are doing so.
 IFRS 17 allows for proportionality — as long as your approach:

 The challenge is not in "doing what everyone else is doing" — but in building a sound, justifiable framework for how you apply the standard to your business.
 As an actuary working with Caribbean insurers, I help clients strike the right balance between compliance and practicality.
-Whether it's designing simplified actuarial models or documenting assumptions for auditors, I make sure your approach reflects the principles of IFRS 17, tailored to your context.
+From designing simplified actuarial models or documenting assumptions for auditors, I help insurers apply the IFRS 17 standard with confidence, tailored to their specific context.

 |